 Richard had turned his attention to the task at hand when a familiar voice interrupted his musings.
 Rachel’s laugh was unmistakable, especially when she was trying to be coy.
 She was walking into the convenience store holding hands with some man.
 Richard sighed disgustedly, supposing that meant she had given up on her marriage.

-He waited until they were inside before climbing back into his car.
+He waited until they were inside, before stepping into the light spilling onto sidewalk and returning to his car.
 Richard cast one more disapproving look at his sister through the glass doors, preparing to start the ignition.
 He noticed that her playful mood had evaporated.
 The man slid his meaty hands around her waist and she pushed him away.
 Richard could see her lips forming the word stop.
 He paused with a grin spreading across his face.
 This ought to be good.

 Rachel’s petite frame was deceptive.
 She had a mean left hook.
 Rachel kept squirming out of his grasp until the man suddenly gripped her by the shoulders and whispered something in her ear.
 All at once, the fight went out of Rachel.
 She wilted visibly and allowed the man to draw her to him by the waist.